 For each fiscal year during the term of the A&R Audibert Consulting Agreement, JCA will receive up to six equity bonuses depending on the board of directors' or the Compensation Committee's certification of the Company's attainment of the performance conditions provided for such bonuses to be granted in the agreement.
 The performance conditions will be based on an annual sales target and an annual net profit target.
 Each target will be set by the board, the Compensation Committee, or an executive officer or other party delegated with such authority other than Mr. Audibert, for the applicable fiscal year.
 Each target will generally be measured against the audited U.S. GAAP-compliant financial statements of the Company for that year, except that net profit or the equivalent item will be adjusted to exclude expenses related to annual bonus payments to the Company's executive officers or members of its management team.
 The annual targets for fiscal year 2023 for purposes of the A&R Audibert Consulting Agreement were determined by the Compensation Committee to be \$72,000,000 for the annual sales target and \$1,080,000 for the net profit target.
+The annual targets for fiscal year 2024 for purposes of the A&R Audibert Consulting Agreement were determined not to have been met in any respect.

 Each fiscal year during the term of the A&R Audibert Consulting Agreement, JCA will be granted restricted common stock with performance conditions for vesting in the number of shares of restricted stock equal to \$80,000 divided by the closing price of the common stock on The Nasdaq Capital Market tier of Nasdaq on the grant date.
 Each restricted stock grant will vest as to the amounts described below upon certification by the board or the Compensation Committee of attainment of the respective performance targets.
 For the first term year, the A&R Audibert Consulting Agreement provided that the restricted stock's grant date would be the date of the agreement and the number of shares would be based on the closing price of the common stock on The Nasdaq Capital Market on the later of that date or the date of the agreement and the number of the Compensation Committee.
-For the subsequent year, the restricted stock will be granted at the beginning of the fiscal year upon approval of the Board or the Common stock on The Nasdaq Capital Market on the later of the adte of the agreement, or as otherwise determined by the Board or Compensation Committee.
-On April 14, 2023, JCA was granted 46,511 shares of restricted stock and such amount was accepted by JCA as the restricted stock grant provided for by the A&R Audibert Consulting Agreement for the initial year of the term of the agreement.
+For the subsequent year, the restricted stock will be granted at the beginning of the fiscal year upon approval of the board or the Compensation Committee and will be equal to \$80,000 divided by the closing price of the common stock on The Nasdaq Capital Market on the anniversary of the date of the agreement, or as otherwise determined by the board or Compensation Committee.
+On April 14, 2023, JCA was granted 46,511 shares of restricted common stock and such amount was accepted by JCA as the restricted stock grant provided for by the A&R Audibert Consulting Agreement for the initial year of the term of the agreement.